arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

 All these operations can be triggered via a REST/JSON API or via the graphical web UI.
 All fail-over operations are completely handled within the ArangoDB Cluster.

-Obviously, synchronous replication involves a certain increased latency for write operations, simply because there is one more network hop within the Cluster for every request.
-Therefore the user can set the _replicationFactor_ to 1, which means that only one copy of each shard is kept, thereby switching off synchronous replication.
-This is a suitable setting for less important or easily recoverable data for which low latency write operations matter.

 Microservices and zero administation
 ------------------------------------